The ICPC NAC Experience

 We did great in both the power and constellation rounds with immaculate teamwork.

 However, our entire team threw the individual round, except my teammate Rain who did great.
-Our Placeholder Team Name was genuinely meant as a placeholder, we just forgot to enter an actual one later…
+Our Placeholder Team Name was genuinely meant as a placeholder, we just forgot to change it…

 Despite the poor individual round we ended up in the top 10 teams overall.
-We prided ourselves in being the best team with no member from Harvard or MIT.

 The ICPC NA Championship